1958 BRDC International Trophy

-The 10th BRDC International Trophy was a motor race, run to Formula One rules, held on 3 May 1958 at the Silverstone Circuit, England.
+The 10th BRDC International Trophy, also known as The Daily Express Trophy (named after the principal sponsor of the race), was a motor race, run to Formula One rules, held on 3 May 1958 at the Silverstone Circuit, England.
 The race was run over 50 laps of the Grand Prix circuit, and was won by British driver Peter Collins in a Ferrari Dino 246.

 The field also included several Formula Two cars, highest finisher being Cliff Allison in a Lotus 12, finishing in sixth place overall.

 Results

 Note: a blue background indicates a car running under Formula 2 regulations.